clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 We will be awarding up to $44,000 USD for a total of 6-8 projects.
 The $2k funding tier is for experimental projects or smaller proposals, whereas the $9k tier is for those that are more established.
 Projects generally run 3 months, however, the $9K projects can run between 3 and 12 months as needed.
 We expect projects to start on Sept.
 1, 2024.

 We surveyed our members again in June to find out what types of initiatives they would like us to focus on for this round of funding.
 Their responses are summarized below.
 In particular, it was great to see members' feedback relating to how often they used or referred to developers' work we have funded.
-Also noted that several of you plan to attend Heart of Clojure in Belgium in Sept. and Check this out!
+Also noted that several of you plan to attend Heart of Clojure in Belgium in Sept. and Clojure/xxx in the US in October.
+Check this out!

 ![Usage by Members June 2024](https://github.com/clojurists-together/clojuriststogether.org/assets/14980147/b50b3f96-8457-4b50-9642-c5686b4cb704)